Windsor lines of the London and South Western Railway: Kensington and Richmond via Hammersmith

 The North and South Western Junction Railway constantly felt vulnerable to the construction of more convenient competing lines, which it did not have the financial resources to resist.
 The LSWR took part in a meeting with the LNWR and the N&SWJR on 20 August 1863, and it was the LSWR that was made to fell defensive, fearing further incursion into its territory by other companies.
 As a defensive measure, the company quickly promoted a scheme for a line from Kensington station on the West London Railway, through Hammersmith to a new Richmond terminus.
 The line was specifically designed to have its own terminal station at Richmond, to discourage other companies from seeking running powers on from there to other parts of the LSWR system.
-The LSWR obtained authorisation for the line on 14 July 1864, with share capital of £330,000.
-The Act included an obligation to make several connections and other facilities for competing lines, although an Act of 1867 eliminated some of the more extreme concessions.
+The LSWR obtained authorisation for the line in the London and South-western (Kensington and Richmond) Railway Act 1864 (27 & 28 Vict. c. clxvi) on 14 July 1864, with share capital of £330,000.
+The act included an obligation to make several connections and other facilities for competing lines, although the South-western Railway (General) Act 1867 (30 & 31 Vict. c. clvi) eliminated some of the more extreme concessions.
 The line opened on 1 January 1869 between Kensington and Richmond; trains ran from Waterloo to Richmond, via West London and Latchmere Junctions, Kensington and Hammersmith.